staillansag/msr-customer-management-v2/README.md

 - or it can be inside the image and point to environment variables that are passed to the container when it is launched

 We use the second option here.

+In both cases, we need to pass the location of the properties file to the MSR container using the SAG_IS_CONFIG_PROPERTIES environment variable.

+## Microservice build and push

+A Dockerfile is provided to build the container image.
+The base image is staillansag/webmethods-microservicesruntime:10.15.0.2-jdbc, which I created myself.
+It's the base MSR image provided in https://containers/softwareag.com, to which I have added the WmJDBCAdapter package along with the required JAR drivers.

+In the Dockerfile we copy the content of the github repo (the content of the webMethods package), two configuration files related to JNDI and JMS and a few configuration files related to the hybrid integration with webmethods.io

+The Github repo also contains some assets that are not meant to be part of the Docker image, so we use a .dockerignore file to ensure we don't place things like the Kubernetes deployment manisfests, README pictures or CI/CD scripts into the image.

+You would then push the image to any registry of your liking.
+It's a Docker image like any other.

+## Microgateway configuration

+## Docker deployment

+## Kubernetes deployment

+### Side car deployment

+### Microgateway and MSR as standalone deployments

+## Monitoring with Prometheus and Grafana

+## Agregation of application logs using FluentD

+## CI/CD with Azure Pipelines (and Newman for the automated tests)